Stakeholder loyalty isn't built in a month. It's built across years.

 Sally Susman at Pfizer built years of stakeholder communications work before any month-themed activation.
 The cadence — internal employee programs, public health partnerships, supplier diversity, leadership visibility — runs every quarter.
 When controversy arrives, the record is the defense.

-The same applies to environmental claims, supplier ethics, employee benefits, hiring commitments, and community investment.
+The same principle applies to environmental claims, supplier ethics, employee benefits, hiring commitments, and community investment.
 Year-round documentation is the only durable response to year-end scrutiny.
+The companies that built the documentation muscle before they needed it are protected by the record.
+The companies that build it during a crisis are too late.

 Should brands take public positions on stakeholder issues?

 Only if the position is supported by year-round work.
-A standalone statement without underlying commitment is the worst outcome.
+A standalone statement without underlying commitment is the worst outcome — it invites attack from both supporters and opponents simultaneously.

 What's the single biggest mistake brands make?